 When I knew it was past time for me to leave my marriage of 25 years, I prayed the God would show us where to go.
 At first, I was hoping my daughter and I would be able to stay in our home, and that my husband would leave.
-He wasn’t leaving, and I guess he thought I wouldn’t either.
-He had another thing coming.
+He wasn’t leaving, and I guess he thought I wouldn’t either, but we did.

 If you want to read all about Stork, and what He’s meant in my life, you can do so here.
 I believe God will give us signs we are on the right path.
 Stork has been mine.

 I didn’t know where to go.
 Where would be our new home?
 My daughter started looking, and found a house an hour away from where we were.
 We looked at several houses, but none of them seemed quite right.
 When she found this one, I asked, “Where the heck is McDade, TX?”
 We drove to find out.

 After looking at numerous houses, I was ready for a sign.
 I asked God to make it crystal clear, if this was going to be our new home.
 Make it obscenely obvious, because sometimes I need that.
 We met the owner of the little house, at the house, and he showed us around.
 I knew it was when Mr. Rick said these exact same words, it was my sign from God.

 He said, “What do you think?
 Is this your new home?”

 I had asked God to show us our new home.